mturk/svcbatch/README.md

 * **SVCBATCH_SERVICE_SELF**

-  This variable is set to SvcBatch executable name.
+  This variable is set to the SvcBatch executable name.

 * **SVCBATCH_SERVICE_HOME**